millwardesque/sizzle/readme.md

 - Player can press a button to be dropped in from ceiling
 	- Game becomes about clearing blocks rather than traversal
 - Destroyed tiles regrow over time
+- High score based on fewest jumps to reach finish